 The Registry Database: Facts and Figures

-Current number of patients recruited to the UK Registry – 606 (as at end November 2019)
+Current number of patients recruited to the UK Registry – 613 (as at March 2020)

 Number of current approved recruiting centres - 10

 Number of ongoing applications to become recruiting centres - 0